aspnet/Blazor.Docs/docs/components/index.md

 ## Event handling

-Blazor offers two event handling features, `onclick` and `onchange`.
+Blazor provides event handling features.
+For an HTML element attribute named `on<event>` (for example, `onclick`, `onsubmit`) with a delegate-typed value, Blazor treats the attribute's value as an event handler.
+The attribute's name always starts with `on`.

 The following code calls the `UpdateHeading` method when the button is selected in the UI:

 ```cshtml
 <button class="btn btn-primary" onclick="@UpdateHeading">